 - When we plant trees we give shade for ourselves and local wildlife.
 A row of trees especially give a wind break.
 Trees moderate the climate around them (microclimates).

 - Tree planting when done strategically around buildings can cut air-conditioning costs in the summer and cut heating costs in the winter (especially evergreens in this case).

 - Trees provide shelter, habitat and food for local wildlife.

 - Trees hold soil in place, reducing erosion around water courses and around your property as well.
 They absorb and store rainwater, as well as reducing runoff and sediment deposit after storms.
 Near water bodies, tree roots trap chemicals and reduce the deposit of these chemicals into the water.

-- The presence of mature trees around a home increases the property value.
+- Mature trees around a home increases the property value.

 - Trees improve your mood.
 The sight of trees reduces anxiety and depression, reduces heart rate and puts you in relaxation mode.
-It would be interesting to study the effects of trees on the production of adrenalin which gets overproduced when we are continually stressed-out.
+It would be interesting to study the effects of trees on adrenalin production which gets overproduced when we are continually stressed-out.